thosearetheguise/thosearetheguise.github.io/_posts/2019-01-06-htb-Mischief.md

 ![223870986.png]({{site.baseurl}}/Images/Mischief/223870986.png)

-We try the credentials listed on the first website to try and log in to the website.
-Neither of them work, so the next step is to try and brute force some candidates from a custom wordlist.
+We try the credentials listed on the first website but neither of them work, so the next step is to try and brute force some candidates from a custom wordlist.
 We generate two lists.
 One with potential usernames and another with potential passwords:
 ```
 root@kali: cat users.txt
 loki